Dates and Times:

 - The programme will be taught in English so an ability to communicate in English is needed.

 - Participants need to be familiar with using the online ZOOM video platform and willing to engage in mindful inquiry into their experiences by online sharing in larger and smaller groups.
 This includes interpersonal work in two’s or three’s in breakout rooms.
 Participants are responsible for ensuring a good internet connection and a suitable PC, laptop or other device with adequate video and sound systems.
 Use of a smart phone is not recommended.

-- Participants are required to purchase one of the following books in advance:
+- Participants are required to purchase workbook in advance:

 - Required Reading: A Practical Guide to Mindfulness-Based Compassionate Living - Living with Heart by Erik van den Brink & Frits Koster, with Victoria Norton (Routledge, 2018).
 A self-help guide and workbook to be used by participants of a standard MBCL course.

 - Optional Reading: Mindfulness-Based Compassionate Living – A New Training Programme to Deepen Mindfulness with Heartfulness by Erik van den Brink & Frits Koster (Routledge, 2015).
 A textbook for professionals that includes a middle section with practical guidance that takes the reader through the course experientially.

 Both books come with downloadable audios and worksheets.

 - Participants will have experienced the main exercises of the MBCL programme as a first step to understand their meaning for their personal and professional lives.